RFID Tags: What Are They And How Do They Work?

 Planning

-In this planning phase, you can identify the use case, select a suitable RFID type and decide positioning.
+In this planning phase, you can identify the use case, select a suitable RFID type, and decide on positioning.ย Enterprise teams must evaluate scalability, integration requirements, and cross-functional dependencies during this stage.

 RFID selection: Pick a suitable RFID tag for the task you have shortlisted.
 In case you want to manage assets, then a durable RFID tag will be an appropriate choice.

-Decide reader positions: An important step is setting up RFID is to locate the readers at an optimal position.
-For inventory tracking, RFID readers can be placed at the entrance and exit of the warehouse.
+Decide reader positions: An important step in setting up RFID is to locate the readers at an optimal position.
+For inventory tracking, RFID readers can be placed at the entrance and exit of the warehouse.ย

-Integrate with a software: RFID is a tagging mechanism that needs to be integrated with a software to convey all stored data.
-This can be done by integrating the RFID technology with a relevant software such as an asset tracking system, or ERP.
+Integrate with a software: RFID is a tagging mechanism that needs to be integrated with software to convey all stored data.
+This can be done by integrating the RFID technology with a relevant software, such as an asset tracking system or ERP.ย

 Tagging